SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 can include ``willSet`` and ``didSet`` blocks, but it can't override the compiler-synthesized ``get`` or ``set`` blocks.

-If the wrapper defines an ``init()`` initializer, you can define a wrapped property without providing its initial wrapped value, implicitly using ``init()`` to set it.
+Swift provides two forms of syntactic sugar for initialization of a property wrapper.
-If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, you can use assignment to set the initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument passed to the ``wrappedValue`` parameter.
+You can use assignment syntax in the definition of a wrapped value to pass the expression on the right-hand side of the assignment as the argument to the ``wrappedValue`` parameter of the property wrapper's initializer.
-If the wrapper defines other initializers, you pass the needed arguments to the initializer by providing them as arguments to the attribute when you apply it to a property.
+You can also provide arguments to the attribute when you apply it to a property, and those arguments are passed to the property wrapper's initializer.
-You can use assignment and attribute arguments in the same property declaration.
+For example, in the code below,
-For example, ``SomeWrapper`` in the code below defines initializers that illustrate the behaviors listed above.
+``SomeStruct`` calls each of the initializers that ``SomeWrapper`` defines.

 .. testcode:: propertyWrapper
     :compile: true